TauntonandSomersetNHSTrust/WebServiceSecurity/README.md

 -   [ ] User network base IPS system
 -   [ ] Load test to understand your bottle necks and capabilities
 -   [ ] Expose only what is require to public networks, consider Gateway services to secure insecure backend services
--   [ ] User Anti-Virus and Anti malware
+-   [ ] User anti-virus and anti-malware protection

 ## Development Process